Marcel344/Identivision/README.md

 ## Steps :

 1. pip3 install -r requirements.txt
-2. connect drone (or if you want to use built in webcam skip)
+2. connect drone (or if you want to use built in webcam then just press Use camera)
 3. python3 main.py